Cincinnati Bearcats baseball

-The 2023 baseball season will mark the program's last season as a member of the AAC.
+The 2023 baseball season marked the program's last season as a member of the AAC.
 In September 2021, Cincinnati, Houston, and UCF accepted bids to join the Big 12.
 On June 10, 2022 the American Athletic Conference and the three schools set to depart from the league (Cincinnati, Houston, UCF) announced that they had reached a buyout agreement that will allow those schools to join the Big 12 Conference in 2023.